 The principal pieces of corporate legislation pertaining to establishing a Bahamas offshore company are the International Business Companies Act, 2000 and the Business Companies Act, 2004 with amendments to the Act being made in 2008 and 2010.
 The Act states that two or more persons may, by subscribing to a Memorandum, incorporate an IBC.
 No person other than one who is licensed under the Banks and Trust Companies Regulation Act may incorporate an IBC unless licensed and approved under the Financial and Corporate Services Act.

-The International Business Companies Act identifies the legal regulations to be followed in great detail to incorporate and operate an offshore company.
+The International Business Companies Act identifies the legal regulations and requirements needed to incorporate and operate an offshore company.
 It states among other things that the minimum number of directors is one, the minimum number of shareholders is one, and that having a company secretary is not required.
 It is required that accounts be prepared, but they are not publicly accessible and there are no audit requirements, nor is there a requirement to file an annual return.
 Changes in domicile are permitted for a company that has been formed as an IBC.

 The Bahamas has no corporate income tax, value added tax, or wealth tax.
-There is a minimum annual tax to be paid by offshore corporations.
-This tax is actually a fee, and will be from US$350 to US$1,000.
-The tax liability of an offshore Bahamas corporation, which includes the amount of this annual tax is often described as "nil."
-In addition, there are is no sales tax in The Bahamas nor is there an estate tax, a capital gains tax, or gift or inheritance taxes.
+There is an annual fee that ranges from US$350 to US$1,000.
+The tax liability of an offshore Bahamas corporation is often described as ‘nil’.
+In addition, there is no sales tax nor is there an estate tax, capital gains tax, gift tax or inheritance taxes.